Daily Current Affairs Quiz

 Current Nozomi services cover the route in 2 hours 21 minutes at 285 km/h.

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-Target commercial operations: 2028-2030.
-Exam tip: UPSC tests India-Japan infrastructure cooperation under GS2 (bilateral relations) — also know DMIC (Delhi-Mumbai Industrial Corridor), Western DFC (Japanese-funded), and the Act East Policy framework.
+| 📌 Exam Tip | UPSC tests India-Japan infrastructure cooperation under GS2 (bilateral relations) — also know DMIC (Delhi-Mumbai Industrial Corridor), Western DFC (Japanese-funded), and the Act East Policy framework.
+The India-Japan Special Strategic and Global Partnership (upgraded 2014) is the context for these mega-projects. |

 Question 22 of 30